Dynamedia/wn-posts-plugin/wn-details.md

-# About Posts for October CMS
+# About Posts for Winter CMS

 Posts is a powerful publishing platform for user generated content.